-- i Matters of discretion For Outline Development Plans, discretion is reserved in respect of: - (a) All those matters listed in rule 12.26.4.5 (i) in relation to the LDR and MDR subzones, except where identified that the matter is specific to the residential subzones, and, in addition: - (b) The location of visitor accommodation and residential activities. - (c) The location and design of carparking (including vehicle accesses from arterial roads) - (d) In regard to retail development beyond the first 20,000m2 GFA of retail space, the amount of parking to be provided and how this is appropriate.
-Note: The Council will reserve the right to impose a maximum or minimum amount of parking as a condition. - (e) The location and design of bicycle parking along the mainstreet (limited to that part of the mainstreet that is subject to the ODP application). - (f) With respect to Outline Development Plans prior to the retail thresholds being met (as listed in 12.26.7.4 (g) below), evidence that the urban structure shows elements of a pedestrian-orientated 'mainstreet' urban core, and that the urban structure will facilitate a transition toward a pedestrian-orientated 'mainstreet' urban core over time.
-This will include showing future road links, how land use will intensify, and how walk-ability will be achieved.
-The ability for the urban structure to transform over time into a people-orientated 'mainstreet' urban core, including future road links, how land use will intensify, and how walk-ability will be achieved.

-- (g) The effects of proposed additional retail activity shall be a matter of discretion wherever: which will exceed any of the following thresholds: - (i) The retail activity applied for will result in the total amount of retail in the Commercial Core will exceeding 12,000m2 GFA; or - (ii) The retail activity applied for will result in the total number of specialty retail tenancies in the Commercial Core will exceeding 5; or - (iii) The retail activity applied for will result in the maximum number of retail tenancies in the Commercial Core will exceeding 12;
+- i Matters of discretion For Outline Development Plans, discretion is reserved in respect of: - (a) All those matters listed in rule 12.26.4.5 (i) in relation to the LDR and MDR subzones, except where identified that the matter is specific to the residential subzones, and, in addition: - (b) The location of visitor accommodation and residential activities. - (c) The location and design of carparking - (d) In regard to retail development beyond the first 20,000m2 GFA of retail space, the amount of parking to be provided and how this is appropriate.
+Note: The Council will reserve the right to impose a maximum or minimum amount of parking as a condition. - (e) The location and design of bicycle parking along the mainstreet (limited to that part of the mainstreet that is subject to the ODP application). - (f) The ability for the urban structure to transform over time into a people-orientated 'mainstreet' urban core, including future road links, how land use will intensify, and how walk-ability will be achieved. - (g) The effect of additional retail activity which will exceed any of the following thresholds: - (i) The total amount of retail in the Commercial Core will exceed 12,000m GFA; or - (ii) The total number of specialty retail tenancies in the Commercial Core will exceed 5; or - (iii) The maximum number of retail tenancies in the Commercial Core will exceed 12;